Vamsi4040/Data-Science-Journey/each-project/Emotion-Analysis-and-Detection-in-Mental-Health-Using-NLP-Techniques.md

   <div style="flex: 1; margin-right: 1rem;">
     Word clouds illustrate the most common words and contextual themes in the dataset.
     <br><br>
-    *Figure 2: Word cloud illustrating the most common words in the dataset.*
   </div>
 </div>
   <!-- Image Column -->